marijnh/Eloquent-JavaScript/04_data.md

 {{index null, "=== operator", "typeof operator"}}

-To find out whether to compare two things by identity (use the `===` operator for that) or by looking at their properties, you can use the `typeof` operator.
+To find out whether values should be compared directly (use the `===` operator for that) or have their properties compared, you can use the `typeof` operator.
 If it produces `"object"` for both values, you should do a deep comparison.
 But you have to take one silly exception into account: because of a historical accident, `typeof null` also